 Note: Be cautious about co-ops, CSAs, and farm markets.
-Don’t be afraid to ask if they spray, use artificial fertilizers or gmo crops on the farm.
+Don’t be afraid to ask if they spray pesticides/herbicides, use artificial fertilizers or gmo crops on the farm.
 I have been told to my face it’s impossible to grow strawberries organically (it’s not, see here).
 I have first-hand experience at what pesticides can do to the human body, and I wouldn’t wish that on anyone.

 Off season of the CSA, we go to trusted grocery stores (like Wegmans) and buy according to the dirty dozen/clean 15 lists.
-We personally buy organic celery, carrots (Hubby wouldn’t even touch one with his fork before, but actually eats these fine now), lettuces, green beans, sweet potatoes, gold potatoes and frozen broccoli.
+We personally buy these organic: celery, carrots (Hubby wouldn’t even touch one with his fork before, but actually eats these fine now), lettuces, green beans, sweet potatoes, gold potatoes and frozen broccoli.

-If you’re able to eat fruit, organic is pretty necessary if you don’t want a huge dose of pesticides along with.
+If you’re able to eat fruit, organic is pretty necessary if you don’t want a huge dose of pesticides along with it.
 It’s best to buy locally when you can, in season, but be sure to ask the farm whether they use pesticides on their crop.
 Some fruits are easier to find than others.
 Apples are very, very hard to find un-sprayed.
 I called more than a dozen fruit farms in my area and every single one sprays.
 Two boasted of being ‘low-spray’, meaning they only spray when they see a problem – either pest or fungus.
 That’s better than the alternative and unless you’re in a super health conscious area, you’re probably not going to be able to buy an apple without some form of chemical on it.
-Even the organic apples in the store are incorrectly thought of as pesticide free.
+Even the organic apples in the store are incorrectly thought of as chemical free.
 If you are an apple lover like me, I highly recommend washing them well and peeling off the skin before using.
 The benefit of the fiber in the skin does not outweigh the toxicity of the chemical that kept them all pretty and blemish free.

 Some options I use: